Pannoob/world-v2/README.md

-# World Game Library
+# World Game Library V2

-Learn asycnronous C programming by a game.
+Learn asynchronous C programming by a game.

 The library implements a game loop for a character-based ncurses game;